buhrmi/inertiax/readme.md

 - `preserveURL` router visit option
 - Global click handler

+## Breaking changes

+- The Inertia SSR output does no longer include the `<div id="app" data-server-rendered="true">` wrapper.
+Rendering of the wrapping `<div>` during SSR is now the responsibility of the backend framework.
+If you're using Rails, you can use my [inertia-rails form](https://github.com/buhrmi/inertia-rails).

 ### Frames

 Frames can be used to encapsulate an Inertia page within another Inertia page.
 This is useful for creating modal dialogs, wizards, search sidebars, overlay cards, etc. Don't worry: Besides the name and concept, it has nothing to do with conventional browser frames.